realworldocaml/book/book/platform/README.md

 <!-- TODO: This doesn't work, though! inline tests are sadly not
      currently supported with the test stanza.
 I propose we:

      - stick a reasonable template in, which, in particular, doesn't use the test stanza, since that won't work for inline tests.

+     - put our example inline test in the test directory, rather than the lib directory, since that's generally the recommended style.

-      - Have as near-future work to fix the dune template generation to generate a library instead of a test stanza if -inline-tests is requested.
+     - Have as near-future work (before the book is published) to fix the dune template generation to generate a library instead of a test stanza if -inline-tests is requested.

      - down the line, we should fix the dune test stanza to support inline tests.
 (We want this internally at JS too.)